aggrawal-ankur/gitbook/content/docs/debugging/memory-is-byte-addressable.md

 (gdb) x/1xb 0x7fffffffdc4c+3
 0x7fffffffdc4f: 0x12
 ```
-- All these address are 1 byte apart (4c:76, 4d:77, 4e:78, 4f:79).
+- All these address are 1 byte apart (0x4c:76, 0x4d:77, 0x4e:78, 0x4f:79).
 - If the memory is not byte addressable, how incrementing by 1 is providing the next part of the value?

-This proves that memory indeed is a flat-array of byte addressable blocks and the illusion of data types is created by splitting the binary stream for that data into chunks of 8 and interpretation rules ensures management on the human side.

 ## Conclusion

+Examine gives us raw access to memory: you specify how many blocks to read, how to interpret them, and how many times to repeat.
+What it reveals is that memory is a flat array of byte-addressable blocks.
+Data types are not a property of memory itself — they are conventions for grouping and interpreting those bytes.